 Album Review: Bryon Dudley & Ira Rat — ‘City Dead’

-City Dead by Bryon Dudley & Ira Rat I want to begin by saying that Bryon Dudley and Ira Rat describing their album City Dead as “Zombi Giallo” immediately grabbed my […]
+City Dead by Bryon Dudley & Ira Rat I want to begin by saying that Bryon Dudley and Ira Rat describing their album City Dead as “Zombi Giallo” immediately grabbed my attention.
+Was the title specifically an homage to the 1980 Lucio Fulci classic City of the Living Dead?
+A delightful review of said film had […]

 Album Review: Patricia Holly — ‘Satin Sashes’

 With a stage name like Patricia Holly, a Christmas album seems to be a no-brainer.
-Name synergy aside, the Des Moines-based jazz and Americana artist is wholly up to the […]
+Name synergy aside, the Des Moines-based jazz and Americana artist is wholly up to the task of a new holiday effort; her signature vintage sound glides effortlessly between dazzling big-band-style orchestrations and a jazzy, moody piano bar, guided by a […]